Ky-Ng/IPA-ASR/README.md

 Although HuggingFace has an implementation of the TIMIT database, [`timit-asr/timit_asr`](https://huggingface.co/datasets/timit-asr/timit_asr), there are problems that prevent us from using the HuggingFace Hub dataset directly:
 1. TIMIT transcriptions are phonetic but not IPA (TIMIT has its own transcription system closely closely related to IPA)
 2. The original TIMIT dataset contains only `Train` / `Test` dataset splits but no `Validation` dataset to tune hyper-parameters
-3. HuggingFace `timit-asr/timit_asr` uses only `1/5` of the entire speech corpus (`<1 hour`).
+3. HuggingFace `timit-asr/timit_asr` uses only `1/5` of the entire speech corpus (`<1 hour`)
 	1. Since the dataset is `<5 hours` in total, using `1/5` of the dataset drastically impacts model performance
-4. HuggingFace `timit-asr/timit_asr` uses a deprecated dataset API, requiring users to download the audio files via 3rd party zip.
+4. HuggingFace `timit-asr/timit_asr` uses a deprecated dataset API, requiring users to download the audio files via 3rd party zip

 #### Creating Custom HuggingFace Dataset
 To address these issues, we contribute two datasets to HuggingFaceHub: